 It doesn’t matter how many ideas you have: all ideas have the same likely value.

-Rob Spencer, the data scientist at Imaginatik, distilled the chart above from a specific innovation challenge that he was helping a Fortune 50 client with.
+Rob Spencer, the data scientist at Imaginatik, distilled the chart from a specific innovation challenge that he was helping a Fortune 50 client with.
 The data is drawn from a large dataset, with the most prolific author contributing 360 ideas.

 What does this mean?